My Essential Backpacking India Packing List and Tips for What to Wear in India for Women

 What not to bring

-I tend to avoid wearing white or light coloured clothing in India as it gets dirty and dusty so quickly and I do most of my own washing by hand and they never seem to get clean again (you can get laundry done in many places but I just find it easier to do myself) I also prefer cotton and breathable materials in the heat.
+I tend to avoid wearing white or light coloured clothing in India as it gets dirty and dusty so quickly and never seems to get clean again (even though nowadays it’s often quite easy to find laundry done by machine) I also prefer cotton and breathable materials in the heat.

 I don’t worry too much about theft in India and I travel with alot of gadgets nowadays but I still wouldn’t bring any expensive and inessential items like jewellery or designer watches, clothes, bags etc that you really don’t want to lose or any clothes you don’t want to get dirty.